distributed-control-systems/SUGAR/README.md

 	 ( 1 )e0 ( 1 )e1 ( 1 )e2 ( 4 )e12

-The most important operation over multivectors is the geometric product denoted by "*"
+The most important operation over multi-vectors is the geometric product denoted by "*"

 We can check that CL[0,1,0] is really the complex number system making a geometric product

 	>>basis([0,1,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=-1

 	>> C1=1+2*e1;